Chart Color Schemes

 Albany Creek is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Albany Creek, as per the latest Census data, 85.1% of dwellings were houses with the remaining 14.9% being semi-detached homes, apartments, or other types.
-In contrast, Brisbane metropolitan area had 92.2% houses and 7.9% other dwellings.
+The dwelling structure in Albany Creek, as per the latest Census, was 85.1% houses and 14.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 92.2% houses and 7.9% other dwellings.
 Home ownership in Albany Creek stood at 35.0%, with mortgaged dwellings at 49.0% and rented ones at 16.0%.
 The median monthly mortgage repayment was $2,037, lower than Brisbane metro's average of $2,080.
-Median weekly rent in Albany Creek was $440, matching Brisbane metro's figure but higher than the national average of $375.
+The median weekly rent in Albany Creek was $440, matching Brisbane metro's figure but higher than the national average of $375.
 Nationally, Albany Creek's mortgage repayments were above the Australian average of $1,863.

 Frequently Asked Questions - Housing